 How It Works

-Trace reads from your data platform, and operationalizes "metric trees" to empower consumers across data, business and executive teams
+Trace reads from your data platform, and operationalizes "metric trees" to automate analysis work across data, business and executive teams

 icon